Wellington, Shropshire

 Wellington is a market town and a civil parish in the borough of Telford and Wrekin, Shropshire, England.
-It is situated 3 mi northwest of Telford and 12 mi east of Shrewsbury, near the western terminus of the M54 motorway.
-The summit of The Wrekin lies 3 miles to the southwest.
+It is situated 3 mi north-west of Telford and 12 mi east of Shrewsbury, near the western terminus of the M54 motorway.
+The summit of The Wrekin lies 3 miles to the south-west.
 Wellington’s population was 25,554 in the 2011 census.